 History of Roger Williams Park Zoo

-Roger Williams Park Zoo was among the first zoos in the nation, officially opening in 1872.
+Roger Williams Park Zoo was among the first zoos in the nation, opening its first exhibits in 1872.

 In 1986, Roger Williams Park Zoo became the first zoo in New England to earn accreditation from the Assocation of Zoos and Aquariums.